Santa Ana Drags...

 Forty years ago, this past June

-organized drag strip, founded by C.J.
-"Pappy" Hart,
+drag strip, founded by C.J.
+"Pappy" Hart, Creighton

-Creighton Hunter and Frank Stillwell ended its nine-year run
+Hunter and Frank Stillwell ended its nine-year run and closed

-and closed out a chapter of drag racing that many refer to as
+out a chapter of drag racing that many refer to as the formative

 Closer and certainly cleaner

 than the dusty dry lake beds in the Mojave Desert, Santa Ana

 Drags provided early drag racing its gestation place at the old